Curriculum Notes Year 8

 Culture:

 • Roman history is combined with the language throughout, and the influence of the Romans, and similarities and differences between ancient and modern society explored.
-Topics are gladiators, the Roman baths, education, the destruction of Pompeii, Roman Britain and Fishbourne Roman Palace, Boudicaa and the Celtic rebellion, ancient wonders of the world.
+Topics are slavery, Roman entertainment, gladiators, the Roman baths, education, the destruction of Pompeii.

 Religious Education